coverclock/com-diag-tesoro/README.md

 netbooks, with Intel Celeron or Intel Atom processors, running Ubuntu Mate or Linux Mint.

+Rover here is used in the same sense as in Differential GNSS, which Hazer also supports.

 # Data Formats

 There are several data formats used between the Hazer and the Tesoro